gracierichards/Chlamydia-metagenomics/README.md

 Zoonotic_Summary.py is a work in progress.

-GR_extraction extracts all reads from a sequence file according to the classification done by Kraken.
+GR_extraction extracts all reads (that are species or subspecies level) from a sequence file according to the classification done by Kraken.
 It should be run in a directory, and afterwards will create subdirectories for each category of pathogens.
 For each species, all sequences of that species are saved in a file in the correct category.
 GR_extraction_FASTA.py should be used if BLAST is downstream in your workflow.
 It takes FASTQ files as input; it's named FASTA because it outputs FASTA format.
 If you want to save sequences with their quality scores, use GR_extraction_FASTQ.py.

 Usage is
 >python GR_extraction_FASTA.py sample_name